Frequently Asked Questions (FAQs)

 Q. Why is there a computer generated picture of the residence?

-A. In some cases, normally when a residence/hotel is under construction, we may have to use artist impression or computer generated images.
+A. In some cases, normally when a residence/hotel is under construction, we may have to use an artist's impression or computer generated images.
 These will always be based upon accurate information we have at the time and will provide you with a good representation of the accommodation.
 These images will then be replaced with new photos at the earliest opportunity.

 Q. What does “Ski in/Ski out” mean?